georgebrindeiro/udacity_nd898_build-an-adversarial-game-playing-agent/README_Udacity.md

 - Create a performance baseline using `run_search.py` (with the `fair_matches` flag enabled) to evaluate the effectiveness of your agent using the #my_moves - #opponent_moves heuristic from lecture
 - Use the same process to evaluate the effectiveness of your agent using your own custom heuristic

 **Hints:**
 - Research other games (chess, go, connect4, etc.) to get ideas for developing good heuristics
 - If the results of your tests are very close, try increasing the number of matches (e.g., >100) to increase your confidence in the results
 - Experiment with adding more search time--does adding time confer any advantage to your agent over the baseline?
-- Augment the code to count the nubmer of nodes your agent searches--is it better to search more or fewer nodes?
+- Augment the code to count the number of nodes your agent searches--is it better to search more or fewer nodes?
 How does your heuristic compare to the baseline heuristic you chose?

 ### Option 2: Develop an opening book (must span at least depth 4 of the search tree)